Car accident lawyer answers questions about how Medicare covers auto accident injuries in Michigan

 Does Medicare provide coordinated coverage for car accidents?

-No. Drivers cannot coordinate their No-Fault PIP medical benefits coverage with Medicare because it is prohibited by the “Medicare Secondary Payer” law, which provides that Medicare won’t cover auto accident-related injuries when payment can reasonably be expected to be made by No-Fault insurance.
+No. Drivers cannot coordinate their No-Fault PIP medical benefits coverage with Medicare because it is prohibited by the “Medicare Secondary Payer” law, which provides that Medicare won’t cover auto accident-related injuries in Michigan when payment can reasonably be expected to be made by No-Fault insurance.

 How long does Medicare cover rehab from a car accident in Michigan?